rdiazconcha/devsum19/README.md

 # devsum19
-DevSum19 - Serverless Microservices with Azure Service Fabric Mesh
+## DevSum19 - Serverless Microservices with Azure Service Fabric Mesh

+### Demo 1
+#### Web site containerization

+Just run **docker build .** in the folder with the Dockerfile file in order to create the Docker container image in your own machine.
+Then, you can push it to your own registry or just use rdiazconcha/devsum19

+### Demo 2
+#### .NET Core API microservices
+##### Based on the following images:
+- rdiazconcha/lilsearch
+- rdiazconcha/lilcustomers
+- rdiazconcha/lilproducts
+- rdiazconcha/lilsales

 ARM template files in JSON format.